Head of School Anders Bach Jensen

 Parents’ Meetings and Parents’ Consultations

 All parents to PreIB students are invited to an info meeting on August 14, 2017, at 19.00.
 For IB1 students a parent meeting is held on September 18, 2017.
-In late January there is also a parent meeting for PreIB students and parents about subject choice for the IB Diploma Programme.
+On January 29, 2018, from 17-18 there is also a parent meeting for PreIB students and parents about subject choice for the IB Diploma Programme.

-Parents‘ consultation evenings are held by the end of January or early February where teachers, parents and students have the opportunity to meet and discuss the student’s level of achievement and academic development.
-Exact dates will be posted in Lectio.
+PreIB parents‘ consultation evenings are held directly after the Subject Choice meeting on January 29, 2018, from 18-22.
+Here teachers, parents and students have the opportunity to meet and discuss the student’s level of achievement and academic development.
 Registration for the consultation takes places on Lectio where also each student’s individual schedule for the evening can be found.
+For IB1 there are parent consultations on February 7, 2018.
+The is no scheduled parent consultation for IB2, but parents to IB2 students under 18 are always welcome to contact the IB Coordinator for a status talk.

 Policy for laptops, phones etc

-1. All computers must be closed down at the beginning of the lesson, all phones in bag.
+All computers must be closed at the beginning of the lesson, all phones in bags.

-2. The teacher plays an active role in ensuring that students do not use the computer for non academic purposes.
+The teacher plays an active role in ensuring that students do not use the computer for non-academic purposes.

 School psychologist Carl Åge Okkels can be contacted on +45 20 66 71 77 or by email to email@example.com.
 You can also ask the IB coordinator for help to set up an appointment.